Pipboy-approved/VHL-POC/prd.md

 Components:
 - The app spans across the screen of the browser.
-- It includes a MENU and SPA area that responds to selections made in the menu.
+- It includes a MENU with `.menu-item` divs that, when hovered over, change the `.product-menu` to `display: block` and `opacity: 1.0`.
-- The MENU is a `div` tag that spans across the screen and acts as a Flex Container for MENU-ITEMS.
-- The SPA is a `div` tag that spans across the screen and acts as a Flex Container for SPA-STAGE.
-- MENU-ITEMS include: Transactions, Investing, Loan/leasing, Insurance, Pension, and Support.
-- Each menu item has a unique ID for easy identification and interaction.
-- The application includes a logo positioned at the top left corner of the screen.
+- The SPA area displays content based on the selected menu item.

 1.2 HTML elements in application